aws/karpenter-provider-aws/website/content/en/v0.32/faq.md

 ### How do I upgrade an EKS Cluster with Karpenter?

+Karpenter recommends that you always validate AMIs in your lower environments before using them in production environments.
+Read [Managing AMIs]({{<ref "./tasks/managing-amis" >}}) to understand best practices about upgrading your AMIs.

 When upgrading an Amazon EKS cluster, [Karpenter's Drift feature]({{<ref "./concepts/disruption#drift" >}}) can automatically upgrade the Karpenter-provisioned nodes to stay in-sync with the EKS control plane.
 Karpenter Drift currently needs to be enabled using a [feature gate]({{<ref "./reference/settings#feature-gates" >}}).

 {{% alert title="Note" color="primary" %}}